Joseph Pennell: Career

-Pennell was determined to work as an artist and opened his own studio in 1880 (shared with a Henry R. Poore).
+Pennell was determined to work as an artist and opened his own studio in 1880, which he shared with a Henry R. Poore.
 Like his later mentor, James McNeill Whistler, he also left America for London, England, on a commission to provide illustrations for US Century magazine, and taught at Slade School of Art.
 He won a gold medal at the Exposition Universelle (1900), and 1904 Louisiana Purchase Exposition.
 He taught also at the Art Students League of New York.

 Joseph Pennell's Pictures of the Wonders of Work is a 1915 publication featuring 52 of Pennell's images, from around the world over three decades, with an introduction by the artist and detailed biographical work notes.
 It serves as an excellent and insightful summary of his career up to that point, and is freely available as an e-book; As is Pennell's 1925 The Adventures of an Illustrator:

 In a productive career as an artist, Joseph Pennell made over 1800 prints, many as illustrations for magazines and books of prominent authors.
-Depicting first landmarks of his native Philadelphia, USA, then travelling the globe and back recording the landscapes of South America, mainland Europe and industrial cities of his adopted English home.
+Depicting first landmarks of his native Philadelphia, US, then travelling the globe and back recording the landscapes of South America, mainland Europe and industrial cities of his adopted English home.
 His distinction is as a highly talented original etcher and lithographer and illustrator, a writer, influential lecturer and critic.
 As Mahonri Sharp Young writes:[Y]oung Pennell had a genius for not getting along with people yet was immediately successful in the fiercely competitive field of illustration.
 Hard working with remarkable ability and specific talent for drawing, he produced a tremendous volume of highly regarded work.
 He offended many, but knew everybody, including the most talented.

-Early work

-As Captain of the Germantown Bicycle Club, early work included illustrations for cycling articles.
-After studying at Philadelphia School of Industrial Art and Pennsylvania Academy of Fine Arts, Pennell opened his own studio in 1880, shared with another artist, and was successful from the start, getting commissions from Harper's and Scribner's (later The Century Magazine) and other publications.
+As captain of the Germantown Bicycle Club, early work included illustrations for cycling articles.
+After studying at the Pennsylvania Museum School of Industrial Art and Pennsylvania Academy of the Fine Arts, Pennell opened his own studio in 1880, shared with another artist, and was successful from the start, getting commissions from Harper's and Scribner's (later The Century Magazine) and other publications.
 He also worked in New Orleans as a book illustrator, and made sketches and watercolours of the Bethlehem Steel works, just north of his native Philadelphia.